 How much do I charge?

 I charge £50 for an initial session.
-Subsequent sessions that take place at my home I charge £50.00.
+Subsequent sessions that take place are £50.00.
 Payment can be made weekly or by monthly invoice.

 For students or those on a low income I have a sliding scale starting at £40.
 (Please let me know in advance if you would like a concessionary rate.)

 Payments can be made in cash or directly into my account as I do not have card paying facilities.